Kavin-1111/GenAi-FinalProject/README.md

 -LLM api rate Limits
 -No third parties are free of cost
 -No sites avaliable for few websites
--Selenium debugging isses as is heavy weight
+-Selenium debugging isses as it is heavy weight